alexander-pastukhov/writing-games-with-python-and-psychopy/docs/05-guess-the-number-ai.md

 :::

 ## Debugging a function
-Now that we have your first function, you can make sense of three step over/in/out buttons that the debugger offers you.
+Now that you have your first function, you can make sense of three step over/step in/step out buttons that the debugger offers you.
 Copy-paste the following code in a separate file (call it `test01.py`, for example).

 ```python
 def f1(x, y):